The Final Four of March Madness are gearing up for the championship games and we uncover which team would win through social media.

 The article drove over 4,000 shares on Facebook, along with nearly 16,000 likes and 1,500 comments.

 We mentioned in January that vertical video would be at the forefront of publishers’ minds this year.
 Especially for events like these, where fans become broadcasters through the power of their phones.
 Their videos can give publishers and teams unique vantages to share.
-Sign up for our weekly newsletter to get all our insights to your mailbox.

 Over on Instagram, victories are taking the lead in engagement, mostly thanks to big sports publishers like Sports Illustrated.